kayliryan/everything-is-vine/journals/boden.md

 Today was productive.
 I was able to add the login,logout,signup buttons to the nav.
 I verified that they all worked correctly and then added the functionality to grab the jwt, set logged in state as true or false, and display/hide those nav buttons appropriately depending on logged in state.

 09/02/22:
 Today I created the contact page.
 I started by using a free map API to grab coordinates depending on an input address and used that to populate a map in react.
 I also setup the functionality for sending an email to the winery.
-There was an issue where the map api was taking too long and react was loading without it but i found a way to update the map state once the api call came in.
+There was an issue where the map api was taking too long and react was loading without it but I found a way to update the map state once the api call came in.
 The rest of the time was spent using CSS, CSS grid, and styling the page.

+09/06/22-09/07/22:
+These two days were spent on resolving the merge conflicts with main.
+We had a lot of competing CSS that needed to be cleaned up and it took some time to figure out why all of the front end api calls stopped working.
+It ended up being that some of the encoders were changed so that the values were put into a separate dictionary.
+Adding a function to list the encoded response fixed this issue.
+After many hours of working through these conflicts I was able to successfully merge.

+09/08/22:
+Today I worked on user functionality, specifically the ability to grab information about the current logged in user from the user model.
+I was able to successfully get this to work and also tested the ability to show and hide content on the webpage depending on if a user is designated as an "employee" for a specific winery.
+This will give "staff" the ability to edit winery information, and create/update/delete specific wines for each winery as soon as those forms are created.